 Of course, the numerous decisions made by vintners in the winery also have a big impact: such as how to ferment (for example: choosing to ferment with native yeast already found on the grape skins to exact longer, slower fermentations, or choosing to select a more efficient cultured yeast which can also capture specific fruit profiles), or how to age (deciding upon the stronger flavors of new oak barrels or the milder flavors of barrels used over multiple vintages, or the choice between more subtle French oak or more pungent American oak barrels, both of which are popular among Zinfandel producers).

 But more and more today, the proliferating styles of Lodi Zinfandels are determined by specific vineyard sites.
 For example, there may be a vineyard that, by virtue of location or topography, is known to produce a more flowery, delicate style of Zinfandel with purer fruit fragrances suggesting cherry or blueberry, as opposed to another vineyard known to produce a more robust Zinfandel expressing darker fruit aromas and earthy, or even compost-like, nuances.
 These are, in fact, specific qualities common to many Lodi vineyards.

-Suffice to say, today's Lodi Zinfandel specialists are acutely aware of characteristics typically yielded by the region's best known vineyards.
+Suffice it to say, today's Lodi Zinfandel specialists are acutely aware of characteristics typically yielded by the region's best-known vineyards.
 Hence, vineyard selection — plus the choice of bottling Zinfandels as single-vineyard designated wines or as blends of different vineyards — has become as significant a stylistic choice as any.
 Isn't Lodi Zinfandel fun?

 Our guide to many (not all) of the major bottlings on the market today, delineated by sensory remarks: